 - Grease or line with parchment paper two baking sheets.

-- In the bowl of a food processor, put flour, sugar, baking powder and salt.
-Process a few seconds just to mix.
+- In the bowl of a food processor, put 2 ¼ cups all-purpose flour, ⅓ cup sugar, 1 tablespoon baking powder and ⅛ teaspoon salt.
+Process for a few seconds, just to mix.

-- Scatter butter over this mixture and orange zest, and pulse a few times until the butter is the size of peas.
-(If making by hand use a large bowl and cut the butter with your hands or a pastry cutter.
-Then follow the recipe below).
+- Scatter 6 ounces unsalted butter over this mixture and pulse a few times until the butter is the size of peas.
+If making by hand use a large bowl and cut the butter with your hands or a pastry cutter.
+Then follow the recipe below.

 - Dump it onto the kitchen counter and quickly give it a few turns to avoid very dry spots.
 Some dry parts will remain and that is OK.
 The more you touch it and mix it, the tougher the baked scones will be.

-- Brush tops with additional cream and sprinkle with sugar.
+- Brush the tops lightly with additional cream and sprinkle with sugar.

 Notes